 We offer individual testing sessions at the Aurora BayCare Sports Medicine Center in Green Bay.
 Or, group testing can be conducted at your school or team practice location.
 This test is now available for pediatric and adult patients, ages 5 through 59.

 Cost: $25 per athlete

-Considered the standard of care for professional sports leagues, ImPACT testing is most effective when a baseline (pre-injury) evaluation is available.
-We compare the post-injury test to the baseline assessment to help ascertain an athlete’s heath.
-ImPACT testing is used in tandem with other neurological tests and medical evaluations to develop an individualized treatment plan.
+Considered the standard of care for professional sports leagues, ImPACT® testing is most effective when a baseline (pre-injury) evaluation is available.
+We compare the post-injury test to the baseline assessment to help analyze an athlete’s health.
+ImPACT® testing is used in tandem with other neurological tests and medical evaluations to develop an individualized treatment plan.

 How is a concussion treated?

 If you suffer a concussion, you will be referred to a medical provider trained in concussion management.
 Your treatment protocol will include rest and certain precautions to allow your brain to heal.
 Your doctor may recommend avoiding any physical activity and limiting various mental activities such as computer use, video games, and reading.

 Your doctor may also recommend shorter work/school days or other temporary modifications to your normal activities, until your brain has recovered.